Schedule

 • Talk writing strategies

-• Workshop introductions
+• Workshop research papers and introductions

-WEEK 13—Conclusions (4/17)
+WEEK 13—Conclusions (4/20)

 Before Class